ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 {: #tutorial-develop}

-Because this example uses an MVC architecture, adjusting the directory structure within your project to reflect architecture is a convenience as well as a best practice.
+Because this example uses an MVC architecture, adjusting the directory structure within your project to reflect this architecture is a convenience as well as a best practice.
 The directory structure has a views directory to contain the EJS view templates, a routes directory to contain the express routes, and a controllers directory as the place to put the controller logic.
 Place these items under a parent source